cx-cloud-101/speedtest-workshop/azure/measuring-speed.md

 }
 ```

 An avid reader might have spotted that we're missing something essential.
 We don't have an "appsettings.json" file yet!
 Lets create it.
-Make a nev file called `SpeedTestLogger/appsettings.json`, containing the following.
+Make a new file called `SpeedTestLogger/appsettings.json`, containing the following.

 ```json
 {